ibm-cloud-docs/schematics/workspace-setup.md

 ## Workspace states overview
 {: #workspace-states}

 The state of a workspace indicates if you have successfully created a Terraform execution plan and applied the plan to provision your resources in your {{site.data.keyword.cloud_notm}} account.
+The diagram represents the state and action of the workspace.
 {: shortdesc}

 ### Creating workspace state